Online auction: Fraud

+The increasing popularity of using online auctions has led to an increase in fraudulent activity.
+This is usually performed on an auction website by creating a very attractive auction lot, such as a low starting bid level.
+Once a buyer wins a lot and pays for it, the fraudulent seller will either not proceed with the delivery, or send a less valuable version of the purchased item (replicated, used, refurbished, etc.).
+Protection to prevent such acts has become available, for example PayPal's buyer protection policy.
+As PayPal handles the transaction, it has the ability to hold funds until a complaint is resolved and the victim can be compensated.

+Auction fraud makes up a large percentage of complaints received by the FBI’s Internet Crime Complaint Center (around 63% in 2005 and 45% in 2006).

 Shill bidding

-Shill bidding is the most prominent type of online auction fraud where sellers submit bids to increase the price of an item without intending to win.
-Shill bidding is also one of the most difficult types of fraud to detect, since it is usually conducted by the seller of the auction in collusion with one or more bidders in the auction.
-In 2011, a member of eBay became the first individual to be convicted of shill bidding on an auction.
-By taking part in the process, an individual is breaking the European Union fair trading rules which carries out a fine of up to £5,000 in the United Kingdom.
+Shill bidding is the most prominent type of online auction fraud where sellers themselves submit bids to increase the price of an item they have put up for sale, without intending to win.
+Shill bidding is also one of the most difficult types of fraud to detect, since it is usually conducted by the seller in collusion with one or more bidders in the auction.
+In 2011, a bidder on eBay became the first individual to be convicted of shill bidding on an auction.
+By taking part in the process, an individual is sometimes breaking the law, depending on the relevant jurisdiction, for example breaking the European Union fair trading rules which carries out a fine of up to £5,000 in the United Kingdom.

 Shield bidding

-Shield bidding is a technique involving a buyer using another account (called a "shield") to discourage other competitors from bidding by artificially increasing the price and then at the last moment withdrawing their bid to allow the actual buyer to win the auction with a lower price.
-Most online auction sites don't allow withdrawing bids, therefore making this technique impossible to perform.
-This technique can still be taken advantage of on sites where this rule is not implemented.
+Shield bidding is a technique whereby a buyer uses another account (called a "shield") to discourage other competitors from bidding by artificially increasing the price and then at the last moment withdrawing their bid to allow the actual buyer to win the auction with a lower price.
+Most online auction sites do not allow withdrawal of bids except in specified circumstances, making this technique impossible to carry out except on sites where such a rule is not implemented.

 Spotting Shills and Shields

 It is difficult to spot a dirty technique being used by an anonymous or pseudonymous person in online auctions, but it is certainly doable.
-It can be revealed by examining a seller’s auction history and looking for an account which has bid on every or almost every auction of that seller.
+It can be revealed by examining a seller's auction history and looking for an account which has bid on every or almost every auction of that seller.
 If there is someone who meets those characteristics, it is most likely a shill using that account to increase the price.

 A shield can be spotted similarly to a shill.
 By doing a search of a person's won auctions, it can be found out whether or not there is another account participating in the same auctions without ever winning anything.
 If there is, it is possible that the person is using a shield to help them become successful in auctions.